State Authorization Reciprocity Agreement (SARA)

 Professional Licensure

 Northwestern Michigan College is approved to offer programs that may lead to licensure in the state of Michigan.
-Northwestern Michigan College cannot state that our online programs will lead to licensure in other states.
-If you are planning to enroll in a program with the intention of earning licensure in a state other than Michigan, you should contact the licensing agency in the appropriate state prior to enrollment in the program at Northwestern Michigan College.
+Northwestern Michigan College cannot state that our programs will lead to licensure in other states.
+If you are considering an academic program that leads to a professional license in your state, it is highly recommended that you seek guidance from the appropriate licensing agency in your home state BEFORE beginning the academic program at Northwestern Michigan College (NMC).
+It is the student's responsibility to contact the appropriate licensing board to confirm whether an NMC program or course(s) will meet the requirements for licensure in the respective state.

 Complaint Process